-4.1 Temporary exclusion, including internal exclusion (removal from class, but not the school site), for a period of time from half a day to 5 days for persistent or cumulative problems
+- 4.1 Temporary exclusion, including internal exclusion (removal from class, but not the school site), for a period of time from half a day to 5 days for persistent or cumulative problems would be imposed only when the school had already offered and implemented a range of support and management strategies.
+These could include:

 - Discussion with the pupil

 - Mentoring (Tutor support)

 - Report card (Behaviour monitor)

 - Discussions with parents

 - Target setting

 - Checking on any possible provocation

 - Detention

 - Mediation (between pupils themselves and/or pupils and staff)

 - Counselling

 - Involvement of the Learning Support department

 - 4.2 Temporary exclusion will not normally be used for minor incidents (e.g. failure to do homework, lateness or truancy, poor academic performance, minor breaches of discipline or non-compliance with uniform rules), except where these are persistent or demonstrate defiance.